Mouth Guards and Sports Guards

 Your mouthguard will be made to fit the exact shape of your jaw, ensuring that it stays in place comfortably, provides maximum protection and lasts for as long as possible.

-Your mouthguard can be made from see-through plastic, so that it is near invisible, or you can have it made in a colour of your choice.
+Your mouthguard can be made from see-through plastic, so that it’s near invisible, or you can have it made in a colour of your choice.

 You can buy pre-formed mouthguards from some sports shops.
 These kinds of mouthguards are made to mould at home.
 It comes in a shape that will fit any jaw to firstly be boiled at home.
 While the guard is still hot, you place it over your teeth and shape it to your jaw.
 These are less accurate than a mouthguard provided by an orthodontist and can therefore be uncomfortable and awkwardly fitted.
 You may find them more brittle and liable to damage due to the heating and cooling process.
 To best protect your teeth, it is advisable to speak to your dentist about your options.